 The Advisory Committee includes representatives of harbour and AONB users, such as sailing, fishing, nature conservation, residents, farmers and commercial interests.
 The Conservancy is required to consult the Advisory Committee on all matters substantially affecting the amenity area and the maintenance, management and improvement of the harbour.
 Committee contacts

-Chichester Harbour Conservancy is led by a Director who oversees management across all functions of the Conservancy.
-The Director reports directly to the Conservancy Board and is advised by the Advisory Committee.
-The Director manages the Senior Management Team consisting of the Harbour Master, Environmental Manger and Administration Manager.
+Chichester Harbour Conservancy is led by Richard Craven, the Director and Harbour Master who oversees management across all functions of the Conservancy.
+He reports directly to the Conservancy Board and is advised by the Advisory Committee.
+He also manages the Senior Management Team.

 Recreation and leisure: The sheltered waters of the harbour are ideal for racing and day sailing and its channels offer secure moorings for cruising vessels.
 Over 10,000 craft use the harbour and there are some 5,500 moorings and 14 sailing clubs with over 11,000 members.
 Other popular activities include angling, birdwatching, walking, wildfowling, painting and photography.